2600hz/kazoo/applications/callflow/doc/acdc_wait_time.md

 #### Schema

-Validator for the acdc_wait_time callflow's data object
+Validator for the acdc_wait_time callflow data object